 How to make yourself a DIY Aquaroll Filler Tube

 I bought one length of 40mm diameter x 1500mm plastic water pipe from Wickes for £1.99 and a pair of bungee cords from the local pound shop.

 I cut the tube to a suitable length.
 (I actually made two filler tubes one at 500mm and one at 700mm.)

-I used a mechanical hacksaw to cut the tube nice and square.
-This wasn’t really necessary, I could have just used a hand held hacksaw.
+Using a mechanical hacksaw, I cut the tube nice and square.
+This wasn’t really necessary, I could have just used a hand-held hacksaw.

 With a piece of emery cloth, I cleaned up the cut end.

 Using a 6mm drill bit, I drilled a hole approximately 20mm from one end of the tube…

 …the hole was drilled all the way through the tube.

 Next, I dismantled the hooks on the bungees…

 Then I cut the bungee to a length of approximately 200mm…